The Safest and Most Dangerous Places in State Center, IA: Crime Maps and Statistics

 Is State Center, IA Safe?

-The C- grade indicates that the rate of crime is slightly higher than that of the average US city.
-State Center ranks in the 35th percentile for safety, meaning it is safer than 35% of cities but less safe than 65%.
-This analysis applies only to State Center's official city boundaries.
+The C- overall grade blends the violent, property, and other grades shown above into one measure, set against the average US city, where State Center's combined rate is slightly higher than the norm.
+State Center sits in the 35th percentile, ahead of 35% of cities and behind 65%.
+The grade covers only State Center's official city boundaries.
 See the table below for nearby cities.

-The crime rate in State Center is 29.79 per 1,000 residents in the typical year.
-State Center Residents generally consider the southwest part of the city to be the safest.
-Your chance of being a victim of crime in State Center varies by neighborhood - ranging from 1 in 32 in the northeast neighborhoods to 1 in 35 in the southwest.
+The overall crime rate in State Center is 29.79 per 1,000 residents in a typical year.
+Residents generally consider the southwest part of the city the safest.
+Your chance of being a victim ranges from 1 in 32 in the northeast neighborhoods to 1 in 35 in the southwest.

-When looking at total crime counts (rather than per capita rates), the central parts of State Center, IA see the most incidents - about 12 per year.
-In contrast, the northwest part of the city has the fewest, with approximately 3 crimes annually.
+Counting total incidents instead of per-capita rates, the central parts of State Center, IA report the most crime, about 12 cases per year.
+The northwest part reports the fewest, around 3 per year.

 The Cost of Crime™ in State Center, IA

-The total projected cost of crime in State Center for 2025 is $560,530.
-This translates to approximately $313 per resident and $770 per household.
-On average, crime-related costs account for 0.8% of the median household income in State Center.
-These figures reflect only tangible costs, which include the following:
+Across all crime types, the projected cost of crime in State Center for 2025 is $560,530, about $313 per resident and $770 per household.
+That equals 0.8% of the median household income.
+These figures cover tangible costs, which include:

 1. Criminal justice system costs (law enforcement, courts, and imprisonment): 66.3%